KatherineMichel/church-website-and-marketing-on-a-budget/new_marketing_strategy.md

 ### Worship Committee
 It was also decided during an Administrative Council meeting that a new Worship Committe would be formed to oversee Worship Service design.

+### Self-Sustaining Publicity Engine
+We would seek to create a self-sustaining publicity engine made up of church leaders, committee leaders and members, and congregation members working together in synergy.

+### Youth Leadership Initiative
+Youth will assist with duties such as running the new screen videos and music during worship, taking photos and/or writing blog posts.
+Duties could include brainstorming, planning outreach activities, admin status for website/social media, help creating content

+#### Youth Training
+I developed a set of training materials.

 ## Example Marketing Plan

 ### Budget

-### Publicity Engine
-A self-sustaining publicity engine would be created, involving a variety of church leaders and members.
-Duties could include brainstorming, planning outreach activities, admin status for website/social media, help creating content.

 In particular: